sklearn-compat/sklearn-compat/README.md

         return tags
 ```

+Notice however that some tags have different names in scikit-learn 1.6.
+For instance,
+to indicate that an estimator only handles binary classification, it needed to have the
+tag `binary_only` set to `True`, whereas in scikit-learn 1.6,
+`classifier_tags.multi_class` needs to be set to `False`.

 In order to get the tags of a given estimator, you can use the `get_tags` function:

 ``` py